 Guy Fawkes Traditions

 Many of the celebration's traditions have changed with the times.
 The sectarian element, for the most part, has faded.
-The "guy", an effigy of Guy Fawkes, is still usually thrown on the bonfire but an effigy of the 17th century Pope rarely is.
-Today people of all persuasions come out for the fun of huge public fireworks displays and for the primal thrill of watching a really big bonfire.
+The "guy," an effigy of Guy Fawkes, is still usually thrown on the bonfire but an effigy of the 17th century Pope rarely is.
+In modern times, people of all persuasions come out for the fun of huge public fireworks displays and for the primal thrill of watching a really big bonfire.

 As recently as 20 years ago, groups of children, with their stuffed "guys" begging for "A Penny for the Guy?" were a common sight on many street corners.
 The pennies were meant to buy fire crackers.
 Since children can no longer buy fireworks in most places and private fireworks displays are, in general, on the decline, this is now rare.